 One of the key elements of profitable growth is happy and satisfied customers.
 Our supply chain strategy must be focused on the customer (external and internal).
 Many operational inputs make up a customer’s experience and each of these should be measured.

 One key area to measure is supplier performance.
 Working in collaboration, at least with primary suppliers, is essential for optimizing supply chain performance and minimizing uncertainty.
 Uncertainty in the supply chain costs money, disrupts operational performance and impacts service levels.
 To measure and improve performance requires the right data.
 Most ERP systems have supplier scorecards and reports.
 Unfortunately, in our experience, we find less than half of organizations use these valuable tools.
 Instead, information is pulled out of the system, loaded into spreadsheets and then updated there.
 What added value is created by those steps?
 If customer satisfaction is a key lever for business success, then effectively measuring, managing and improving supplier performance should be an ongoing expectation.

 Other performance measures that impact customer experience and operational efficiencies include:

 The performance of our supply chain in these areas will impact customer service levels and profitability.
 With more and more data available in our systems, measuring these areas, setting improvement targets, and executing improvement strategies will pay huge dividends.
 We will be on our way to a more successful supply chain that improves operational improvement and thus, achieving a better overall customer experience.

 Take action: Measure the operational elements in the supply chain that have an impact on customer experience.
-Use the data and analytics in your ERP system as the one source of truth to rally around.
+Use the data and analytics in your ERP system like the one source of truth to rally around.